addy-dclxvi/blog/content/post/configuring-urxvt.md

 for aesthetic reason.
 But don't set the paddings too much, we should care about usability too.
 CursorBlink true makes the cursor blinking, for visibility reason.
 CursorUnderline makes the block cursor became an underline, but I set it to false for now.
-The underline on this version of URxvt is too thin, and nearly invisible.
+The underline on this version of URxvt is too thin (I'm still using the old version because I'm on Debian Jessie), and nearly invisible.
 It also vanishes on full-pipe character.
-But they have been fixed on newer version of URxvt.
+But those problems have been fixed on the newer version of URxvt.
-UrgentOnBell makes URxvt to be able to send need-an-attention signal to window manager / taskbar.
+UrgentOnBell makes URxvt to be able to send *need-an-attention* signal to window manager / taskbar.
 Depth: 24 makes URxvt couldn't use true transparency, because I don't need it.
 You could change it to Depth: 32 to enable true transparency support.
 Iso14755: false to disable the annoying warning about Iso type.
-Now we configure some keybind those are not available on URxvt by default but I can't live without.
+Now let's configure some keybinds those are not available on URxvt by default, but I can't live without.

 {{< highlight ".Xresources" "linenos=table, linenostart=58" >}}